Fujifilm X-E3 versus Panasonic G9

 |Panasonic GH5 (⇒ lft | rgt)||Four Thirds||20.2||5184||3888||4K/60p||23.9||13.0||807||77|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the G9 provides a faster frame rate than the X-E3.
+Many modern cameras cannot only take still pictures, but also record videos.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the G9 provides a faster frame rate than the X-E3.
 It can shoot movie footage at 4K/60p, while the Fujifilm is limited to 4K/30p.

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the G9 offers a substantially higher resolution than the one in the X-E3 (3680k vs 2360k dots).
 The table below summarizes some of the other core capabilities of the Fujifilm X-E3 and Panasonic G9 in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Fujifilm X-E3 (⇒ rgt)||2360||no||3.0||1040||fixed||YES||4000||8.0||no||no|